 Debra De Liso is a faculty member at the USC School of Dramatic Arts.
-She is a critically acclaimed and award-winning actor, writer, director and the recipient of the Rainbow Award from the LA Women’s Theatre Festival for her decades of work in forgotten communities, including artists with disabilities, institutionalized teens and incarcerated women.
+She is a critically acclaimed and award-winning actor, writer, director is the recipient of the Rainbow Award from the LA Women’s Theatre Festival for her decades of work in forgotten communities, including artists with disabilities, institutionalized teens and incarcerated women.
 She has guided the presentation of over 500 original solo plays and remains passionate about supporting playwrights in developing new works.
-Her solo play collaborations have premiered in festivals in NYC, Germany and Scotland.
+Her solo play collaborations have premiered in festivals in NYC, Germany, and Scotland.

 After receiving three California Arts Council Grants to teach acting and playwriting in a medium security prison, she learned to see the art in the individual.
 De Liso delights in providing a supportive and nourishing environment to elevate the highest potential in each artist.